-- NBC educators would be able to mentor NBC candidates during the 40% of other responsibilities on the career ladders, - Serving as mentors for new teachers, - Serve as facilitators for other PD and Curriculum & Development activities, - Serve as specialists to assist with instructional walkthroughs in classrooms or schools as needed. - Serve as exemplars of best practices when conducting PD, - Serve as experts in focused leadership analysis for instructional best practice (bell-to-bell - Offer a collaborative NBC cohort model to share classroom practice. - Additional strategies to increase NBC candidates are the following: - Match mentors with priority when assigning courses at the high school level because of the difference in certification. - NBCT assignments will align with the subject area for which teachers received their National Board Certification. - Offer opportunities for NBCT to serve as model teachers for peer observations, peer coaches, or mentors to NBCT candidates.
+- NBC educators would be able to mentor NBC candidates during the 40% of other responsibilities on the career ladders, - Serve as mentors for new teachers, - Serve as facilitators for other PD and Curriculum & Development activities, - Serve as specialists to assist with instructional walkthroughs in classrooms or schools as needed, - Serve as exemplars of best practices when conducting PD, - Serve as experts in focused leadership analysis for instructional best practice (bell-to-bell instruction), - Offer a collaborative NBC cohort model to share classroom practice. - Additional strategies to increase NBC candidates are the following: - Match mentors with priority when assigning courses at the high school level because of the difference in certification. - NBCT assignments will align with the subject area for which teachers received their National Board Certification. - Offer opportunities for NBCT to serve as model teachers for peer observations, peer coaches, or mentors to NBCT candidates.

-2.4.2: LEAs shall implement an educator career ladder on or before 7/1/24 and have a salary structure that compensates employees for being placed on the ladder.
-The process will involve collaborating with Career Board Members and negotiation units to create activities within the ladder promoting performance.
+2.4.2: LEAs shall implement an educator career ladder on or before 7/1/24 process will involve collaborating with Career Board Members and negotiation units to create activities within the ladder promoting performance.